uptonking/note4yaoo/lib-utils-git-community.md

   - The main reason is lacking of functionality such as pull request approval, reviewer auto-assignment based on contribution history, easy symbol navigation while reviewing pull request, selecting any diff/code to start discussion, real-time preview when authoring markdown, customizable issue field and state etc.

 - Gogs/Gitea is perfect for personal usage.
 But for teams with dozens/hundreds of people, some solid features need to exist to be efficient.
 This is what we built into OneDev.

+- ## [Re: [jgit-dev] Introducing OneDev - an open source git server _201901](https://www.eclipse.org/lists/jgit-dev/msg03748.html)
+  - Looking at https://github.com/theonedev/onedev/blob/master/core/pom.xml, it appears this is a web interface that uses JGit for Git support.

+- Yes it is using JGit for most operations.
+JGit API is very well designed and is a joy to use.
+  - The performance is very good, except for long operations such as full clone.
+  - So for pull/push I am calling native git, but  for other operations which may need to be executed several times during a request I am using JGit which is much faster thanks for the in-process cache.
 # discuss-fossil
 - ##